Club History

 The second renaming of the club came in 1926, when the suffix Town was dropped and the club was simply called Hampstead, followed by a change of name to Golders Green in 1933.
 The final name change came in 1946 when the club became known as Hendon.

-There was a previous club called Hendon that reached the quarter finals of the FA Cup in 1883, and in 1932 the old Hendon club met Hampstead in two friendlies, the second of which was to raise funds for the old Hendon club, which sadly ceased to exist a few years later.
+There was a previous club called Hendon that reached the quarter finals of the FA Cup in 1883, and also a club variously known as Hendon Town or Hendon which played in the London League in the 1920s and early 1930s (it is not known if these were the same club).
+In 1932 the Hendon Town club (then known as Hendon) met Hampstead in two friendlies, the second of which was to raise funds for the Hendon Town club, which sadly ceased to exist a few years later owing to the loss of their ground.

 During the amateur era, the club reached the final of the FA Amateur Cup no less than 5 times, winning the final in 1960, 1965 and 1972.